SAFEHR-data/PIXL/README.md

 ### [Orthanc Anon](./orthanc/orthanc-anon/README.md)
 A DICOM node which wraps our de-identifcation and cloud transfer components.
 ### PostgreSQL
-RDBMS which stores DICOM metadata and application data.
+RDBMS which stores DICOM metadata, application data and anonymised patient record data.
 ### [Electronic Health Record Extractor](./pixl_ehr/README.md)
 HTTP API to process messages from the `ehr` queue and populate raw and anon tables in the PIXL postgres instance.